C2-Labs/foia/README.md

     STATICFILES_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'
     DEFAULT_FILE_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'
     ```
+- Create AWS credentials to login
+    - Console
+    - Click on your username
+    - My Security Credentials
+    - Create Access Key
+- Update credentials with AWS CLI
+    - `aws configure` OR
+    - Update your `~/.aws/credentials` file
 - Commit your code locally (you don't have to push, but you *DO* have to commit)
 - Run `eb deploy`.
 This will take 5+ minutes to deploy to AWS.
 This deploy is doing the following:
     - Copying files to the beanstalk bucket